System Design Space

 • Embedded analytics in applications, notebooks, and local BI tools.

-• ELT/EDA pipelines over Parquet/CSV/JSON without standing up a server cluster.
+• ELT/EDA pipelines over Parquet/CSV/JSON when standing up a server cluster for the job is pointless.

-• Feature engineering and ad-hoc analytics close to Python/Pandas/Polars.
+• Feature engineering and ad-hoc analytics close to Python/Pandas/Polars — without exporting data into an external DBMS.

-• Offline and edge scenarios where simple deployment and low operational overhead matter.
+• Offline and edge scenarios: the draw is simple single-artifact delivery and low operational overhead.

 Avoid when

-• Multi-tenant OLTP services with heavy concurrent writes from many processes/nodes.
+• Multi-tenant OLTP services with heavy concurrent writes from many processes/nodes — the single-writer limit becomes a wall here.

-• Requirements for distributed clustering with automatic failover and horizontal storage scaling.
+• Distributed clustering with automatic failover and horizontal storage scaling: DuckDB does not offer this by design.

-• Systems that depend on row-level locking and long concurrent transactional workflows.
+• Systems built around row-level locking and long concurrent transactional workflows.

 Practice: DDL and DML